-In our Early Explorers subscription, there’s a Dinosaur themed month that we absolutely love.
-We wanted to share a fun, crafty way for you to add to the experience and learn about making dinosaur fossils!
+In our Early Explorers subscription, there’s a dinosaur-themed month that we absolutely love.
+We want to share a fun, crafty way for you to add to the experience and learn about making dinosaur fossils!
 In this craft, we take easy-to-make salt dough and combine it with dinosaur toys to create your very own DIY dinosaur fossils.

-1 cup salt
+- 1 cup salt

-2 cups flour
+- 2 cups flour

-3/4 cup water
+- 3/4 cup water

-Dinosaur toys (small sizes are best)
+- dinosaur toys (small sizes are best)

 1. Combine salt, flour, and water in a small bowl or dish.
 Mix well until a soft dough forms.

-Bring on the science!
+Bring on the Science!

 During this activity, natural questions may come up.
 If they don’t, start a discussion using the questions below!